Wollivan/SquadronLeader/README.md

 This rule prevents a pilot from being stuck when they are being tailed by an opponent.

-- During the move phase, a player may declare they are executing a Split S maneuver and spend 3 altitude tokens to place their plane token at 180° at the end of the manuever (facing backwards to where they were).
+- During the move phase, a player may declare they are executing a Split S maneuver and spend 3 altitude tokens to place their plane token at 180° at the end of the manuever (facing the opposite direction to where they were).
 - The Speed cost of the maneuver is double the normal cost of whichever manuever template the player is using (the straight becomes a 2, the bank becomes 4).
 - Players cannot perform a Split S and gain altitude in the same round.